 Green tip: try buying raw, locally sourced honey.
 Generally, smaller-scale honeybee operations harvest honey in the fall, when the bees produce it in excess.

 Add a generous amount.
-It’s the perfect way to tie together the tartness of the apple with the distinct flavor of the brie.
+It’s the perfect way to tie together the apple’s tartness with the brie’s distinct flavor.

 An Apple A Day…